 Development of the COVID-19 vaccine is a different story, however.
 Since the pandemic began, it has been charging along at an unprecedented pace.

-Impressively — less than a year later — the FDA has granted Emergency Use Authorization (EUA) to two COVID-19 vaccines, the Pfizer and Moderna mRNA vaccines.
-And several more vaccines are expected to follow behind it.
+Impressively — less than a year later — the FDA granted Emergency Use Authorization (EUA) to two COVID-19 vaccines, the Pfizer and Moderna mRNA vaccines.
+Johnson & Johnson's viral vector COVID-19 vaccine followed only a few months later.

 "The progress that researchers and pharmaceutical companies around the world have made toward developing effective COVID-19 vaccines is truly amazing," says Dr. H. Dirk Sostman, executive vice president and chief academic officer of Houston Methodist.

 While it may seem like things have moved almost too quickly, rest assured that any vaccine made available to the public will have first been thoroughly tested and reviewed by experts.

 "In particular, the gold standard test of a new vaccine — the randomized, placebo-controlled phase III clinical trial — is required by the FDA for considering approval of any new vaccine, regardless of how rapidly it has been developed," explains Dr. Sostman.

 In fact, how fast a COVID-19 vaccine has been brought to the public has more to do with the vaccine development process itself.